jvgiordano/OSSMM-Version-1/docs/_pages/final-checks.md

 Requisites:
 1. Android Device with OSSMM App
 2. OSSMM Headband
-3. Both devices are fully charged
+3. Both devices are charged
-4.

-Verify your OSSMM system:
+To verify your OSSMM system:

-1. Open the OSSMM app on your Android Device.
+1. Turn on the OSSMM headband byu pressing the ON/RESET button on the front face.
-2. Turn on Bluetooth if not already done so.
-3. Put on the OSSMM headband.
+2. Put on the OSSMM headband.
-4. Turn on the OSSMM headband by pressing the ON/RESET button.
-   - The front BLUE LED should blink.
-Wait for it to finish.
-5. Return to the app and press "Select Device and Start Recording".
+3. Open the OSSMM app on your Android device.
+4. Enable the BLE and Location requirements.
+5. Go to Settings >> Find Device.
-6. Select the OSSMM headband - "OSSMM".
+6. Connect the the OSSMM device.
-7. Once connected the "View Current Data" button will become available.
-Press it.
+7. Move to the Live Data section
-8. Move your head and verify the acceleromter and actigraphy measurement functions.
+8. Move your head and confirm the Accelerometer and Gyroscope plots show your movement.
-9. Quickly look left and right to verify the EOG measurement functioning.
+9. Quickly move your eyes left-to-right, right-to-left, or in circles to verify your eye movement is detected.
-10. Check the Pulse graph to determine if the pulse measurement functions.
+10. View the Heart Rate plot to see that your pulse is being detected.
-11. Return to the main screen.
-Press "Disconnect and Stop Recording".
-   - This will end the connection and turn off the OSSMM headband

-Note: The only way to turn off the OSSMM headband is through the app.

 Advanced Verification - if interested in sleep modulation:

-1. Follow steps 1-4 above.
+(After following the steps above)

-2. Enable the toggle "Sleep Modulation"
+11. Go to "Sleep Modulation" and enable
-3. Follow steps 5-8 (i.e., verify you connected to the OSSMM headband)
-4. Return to the main screen.
-Press "Test Modulation"
+12. Press Test Modulation during the connection
-   - The OSSMM headband should vibrate in a blinky pattern (On-Off...On-Off)
+   - The OSSMM headband should vibrate in a double "blinky" pattern (On-Off...On-Off)